PASS THE CALIFORNIA ELECTRICIAN CERTIFICATION EXAM!

 QUESTION: Why should someone study this course if the certification exam is an open-book test?

 ANSWER: The electrical certification test is a very challenging exam and usually requires a month or more preparation to pass.
 Every contractor we have interviewed, holding both a C-10 license and the Electrical Certification card, said passing their C10 Contractors exam was easy compared to passing their California Electrical Certification exam.

 The 2017 NEC is a large and complex publication containing 874 pages of code.
 It is challenging to locate each correct article and answer in the time allowed during the exam without thorough preparation.

 Our course is designed to familiarize you with the 2017 NEC.
 You will know precisely how to find the correct answers in the code.

-We prepare you to successfully pass your exam by providing extensive knowledge of the code structure and thoroughly covering each subject appearing on your CA Electrical Certification Exam.
+We prepare you for exam success by providing extensive knowledge of the code’s structure and thoroughly covering each subject appearing on your CA Electrical Certification Exam.

 QUESTION: Why is a copy of the 2017 NEC required by this course?